AndrewHakmi/Nexus/FAQ.md

 ## This is the newly created Frequently Asked Questions page
 This page contains solutions to a lot of common issues and errors, try to find your problem here before posting on discord or filing an issue on github.
+If you have a solution to an issue not mentioned here, please post these in **[Common issues](https://discord.com/channels/1092243196446249134/1109907151419347044)**

 ## Common Questions: